somhi/jtframe/doc/debug.md

 ## System Info

 By pressing SHIFT+CTRL, the core will switch from displaying the regular *debug_view* to *sys_info*.
 This 8-bit signals carries information from modules inside JTFRAME, aside from core-specific information.
 This is available as long as **JTFRAME_RELEASE** was not used for compilation.
 The *debug_bus* selects which information to display.
-Note that *sys_info* is shown in a reddish color, while *debug_view* is shown in white.
+Note that *sys_info* is shown in a **reddish color**, while *debug_view* is shown in white.

 st_addr[7:6] |  Read
 -------------|--------------------